KaReeeeeeeeEM/KaReeeeeeeeEM/README.md

 - 📫 How to reach me **jokareem24@gmail.com**

-- ⚡ Fun fact **I think i am a geek and i interested in Coding, Science and Mathematics.
+- ⚡ Fun fact **I think i am a geek and i am interested in Coding, Science and Mathematics.
 I am a fun person and collaborative in nature.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">